Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - SSD

 **Explanation:**
 HDD is correct.
 EBS provides HDD-backed volumes designed for large, sequential workloads where throughput is more important than low latency.
 These volumes are suitable for log processing, big data workloads, and streaming applications.
 They offer lower cost per GB compared to SSD.
-HDD options include st1 and sc1 volume types.
+HDD answers include st1 and sc1 volume types.
 SSD is correct.
 EBS provides SSD-backed volumes optimized for transactional workloads requiring low latency and high IOPS performance.
 These volumes support databases, boot volumes, and latency-sensitive applications.
-SSD options include gp3 and io2.
+SSD answers include gp3 and io2.
 They deliver predictable performance with consistent I/O characteristics.
 NAS is incorrect because EBS is not a network-attached file storage system.
 It provides block-level storage attached to a single EC2 instance.
 Object is incorrect because object storage refers to services like Amazon S3, not EBS.
 EBS volumes present as raw block devices for file systems or applications.
 SAN is incorrect because EBS is not a traditional storage area network exposed over specialized hardware.
 It is a managed, network-based block storage service abstracted by AWS.